 Grilled Porterhouse Steak with Smoky Chimichurri Sauce

-If you’re not sure what a porterhouse steak even is, it comes from the short loin of a cow.
-It’s a T-shaped, bone-in cut that includes both the tenderloin and the strip steak.
+T-shaped, bone-in Porterhouse comes from the short loin of a cow and includes both the tenderloin and the strip steak.
 Prized for tenderness and rich, beefy flavor, it’s perfect for sharing with a steak-loving crowd.
-Be sure to let the steak sit at room temperature for a bit before grilling to help it cook evenly throughout.
+Be sure to let the steak sit at room temperature for 30 minutes before grilling to help it cook evenly throughout.

 Grilled Porterhouse Steak with Smoky Chimichurri Sauce